1988 Winter Olympics: Venues

 Three other existing facilities served as secondary competition venues for the Games.
 The first one, was the Max Bell Centre hosted the demonstration sports of curling and short track speed skating.
 The Father David Bauer Olympic Arena and the Stampede Corral shared the functions of secondary venues for the ice hockey tournament and the figure skating preliminaries.
 Though the Stampede Corral did not support the International Ice Hockey Federation's (IIHF) standard-sized Olympic ice surface, OCO'88 was able to convince the IIHF to sanction the ice rink for Olympic competition, in exchange for a C$1.2 million payment.

 Participating National Olympic Committees

 A record 57 National Olympic Committees (NOCs) entered athletes at the 1988 Winter Olympics, with eight more NOCs than any other previous Olympic Winter Games.
-1,122 men and 301 women, for a total of 1,423 athletes, participated in these Games.
+1,109 men and 315 women, for a total of 1,424 athletes, participated in these Games.
 Fiji, Guam, Guatemala, Jamaica, the Netherlands Antilles and the Virgin Islands had their Winter Olympics debut in 1988.

+Number of athletes by National Olympic Committees

 Sports

 There were 46 events contested in 6 sports (10 disciplines).
-In addition, there were 4 demonstration disciplines that have no official status in the overall medal tally.
+In addition, there were 22 events in 4 demonstration sports and disciplines that have no official status in the overall medal tally.